message/iata/KR.md

 - This does not apply to:
 - passengers younger than 6 years;
 - passengers traveling on official business or funeral attendance purposes with a Quarantine Exemption Certificate.
-17. Passengers transiting to China (People's Rep.) must enter Korea (Rep.) to obtain a green QR code with an 'HDC' mark.
+9. Passengers transiting to China (People's Rep.) must enter Korea (Rep.) to obtain a green QR code with an 'HDC' mark.
 - This does not apply to passengers with:
 - an invitation letter issued by the Beijing Organising Committee for the 2022 Olympic and Paralympic Winter Games;
 - a Pre-Valid card (PVC) issued by the Beijing Organising Committee for the 2022 Olympic and Paralympic Winter Games.
-18. Airline crew arriving from or who have been Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Zambia or Zimbabwe in the past 14 days are subject to a PCR test upon arrival.